tango-controls/pytango/doc/server/index.rst

         def read_attr_hardware(self, data):
             self.info_stream('In read_attr_hardware')

-        #------------------------------------------------------------------

         def read_Long_attr(self, the_att):
             self.info_stream("read_Long_attr")

             the_att.set_value(self.attr_long)

-        #------------------------------------------------------------------
+        def is_Long_attr_allowed(self, req_type):
+            return self.get_state() in (PyTango.DevState.ON,)

         def read_Short_attr_rw(self, the_att):
             self.info_stream("read_Short_attr_rw")

             the_att.set_value(self.attr_short_rw)

-        #------------------------------------------------------------------

         def write_Short_attr_rw(self, the_att):
             self.info_stream("write_Short_attr_rw")

             self.attr_short_rw = the_att.get_write_value()

+        def is_Short_attr_rw_allowed(self, req_type):
+            return self.get_state() in (PyTango.DevState.ON,)

 **Line 1**
     The PyDsExp class has to inherit from the PyTango.Device_4Impl **Line 3 to 6**
     PyDsExp class constructor.
 Note that at line 6, it calls the *init_device()* method
 **Line 8 to 12**
     The init_device() method.
 It sets the device state (line 9) and initialises some data members
 **Line 16 to 17**
     The delete_device() method.
 This method is not mandatory.
 You define it only if you have to do something specific before the device is destroyed **Line 23 to 30**
-    The two methods for the IOLong command.
+    The two methods for the *IOLong* command.
 The first method is called *is_IOLong_allowed()* and it is the command is_allowed method (line 23 to 24).
     The second method has the same name than the command name.
 It is the method which executes the command.
-The command input data type is a Tango long and therefore, this method receives a Python integer.
+The command input data type is a Tango long and therefore, this method receives a python integer.
 **Line 34 to 47**
-    The two methods for the IOStringArray command.
+    The two methods for the *IOStringArray* command.
 The first method is its is_allowed method (Line 34 to 35).
 The second one is the command execution method (Line 37 to 47).
-The command input data type is a String array.
-Therefore, the method receives the array in a Python list of Python strings.
+The command input data type is a string array.
+Therefore, the method receives the array in a python list of python strings.
 **Line 53 to 54**
     The *read_attr_hardware()* method.
 Its argument is a Python sequence of Python integer.
-**Line 58 to 61**
+**Line 56 to 59**
-    The method executed when the Long_attr attribute is read.
+    The method executed when the *Long_attr* attribute is read.
 Note that before PyTango 7 it sets the attribute value with the PyTango.set_attribute_value function.
 Now the same can be done using the set_value of the attribute object
+**Line 61 to 62**
+    The is_allowed method for the *Long_attr* attribute.
+This is an optional method that is called when the attribute is read or written.
+Not defining it has the same effect as always returning True.
+The parameter req_type is of type :class:`AttReqtype` which tells if the method is called due to a read or write request.
+Since this is a read-only attribute, the method will only be called for read requests, obviously.
-**Line 65 to 68**
+**Line 64 to 67**
-    The method executed when the Short_attr_rw attribute is read.
+    The method executed when the *Short_attr_rw* attribute is read.
-**Line 72 to 75**
+**Line 69 to 72**
     The method executed when the Short_attr_rw attribute is written.
     Note that before PyTango 7 it gets the attribute value with a call to the Attribute method *get_write_value* with a list as argument.
 Now the write value can be obtained as the return value of the *get_write_value* call.
 And in case it is a scalar there is no more the need to extract it from the list.
+**Line 74 to 75**
+    The is_allowed method for the *Short_attr_rw* attribute.
+This is an optional method that is called when the attribute is read or written.
+Not defining it has the same effect as always returning True.
+The parameter req_type is of type :class:`AttReqtype` which tells if the method is called due to a read or write request.

 General methods
 ###############